 For more information, contact Elizabeth McDermott at firstname.lastname@example.org or 202-564-0646.

-The 2015 UST regulation is effective 10/13/2015.
-Compliance deadlines depend on the requirement; deadlines range from 10/13/2015 to 10/13/2018.
+The 2015 UST regulation was effective 10/13/2015.
+Compliance deadlines range from 10/13/2015 to 10/13/2018.
 The 2015 SPA regulation requires states and territories reapply for state program approval by 10/13/2018.